 These majestic massifs host our brilliantly-researched and extensive portfolio of walks.
 Within our tried and tested gems, there are a handful of must-do classic hikes, but otherwise with Collett’s you will get off the beaten track into special and breathtaking landscapes.

 Easier options are punctuated by exquisite wildflower meadows, sleepy hamlets, traditional farmsteads, riverside and woodland trails, whilst the challenging itineraries will expose you to the most dramatic rock formations in the world.

-Our accommodation in Corvara will launch you into a paradise of your choice so that you are always in your comfort zone, whether you join walks organised by us or you choose to self-guide.
+Our accommodation in Corvara will launch you into a paradise of your choice so that you are always in your comfort zone.

 The scenery is glorious, whatever the altitude you view it from.
 Gentle strollers will gaze upwards in awe from idyllic lower-lying trails at the startling rock formations that surround them.
 Meanwhile, high level trekkers look down with amazement from the rocky reaches to the exquisite